SEU-ICS/docs/docs/malloc/index.md

 ### The Trace-driven Driver Program

 The driver program `mdriver` (compiled from `mdriver.c`) tests your `mm.c` implementation for correctness, space utilization, and throughput.
 The driver program is controlled by a set of *trace files* that are included in the `traces` folder.
-Each trace file contains a sequence of allocate and free directions that instruct the driver to call your `malloc` and `free` routines in some sequence.
+Each trace file contains a sequence of allocate and free operations that instruct the driver to call your `malloc` and `free` routines in some sequence.
 The driver and the trace files are the same ones we will use when we grade your handin `mm.c` file.

 When the driver program is run, it will run each trace file *12* times: once to make sure your implementation is correct, once to determine the space utilization, and *10* times to determine the performance.